Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "...You’re sure?"
 Julian asked.

 "Guys, I love you.
 You don’t have to be celibate, really."
 Xiù promised.
-"Anyway, um… that sounded *really* hot."
+"Anyway, um... that sounded *really* hot."

 "It was."
 Allison winked like one of the devil’s own courtesans.
 Julian cleared his throat and slid past her to make the walk of shame to the toilet.
 Both girls watched him go.